mustafa-alordowny/new-project/README.md

 # new-project
-this is a test project for the first lesson
+This is a test project for the first lesson.

-not sure if I am keeping this project anyways
+Not sure if I am keeping this project anyways.

+Edit1: blah blah.